jarmoil/OTP1/README.md

 - Mockito for testing purposes (creating mock objects and dependencies)
 - Docker for building, portability and deployment
 - Jenkins for CI and CD purposes
+- Resource Bundles for easy localization

 ## Methodology
 Agile

 ## Shade Plugin
 The project creates JAR file with all dependencies included using the Maven Shade Plugin.
 After `mvn clean install` there will be a file target/*.jar

+## Localization

+We used basic Resource bundles (MessagesBundle) and java locales to create localization for Russian and Japanese in addition to English.

+- Russian was translated using native Russian speaker
+- Japanese was translated using Google translate

 ## Setup and Installation